Saddle Sizing & Fitting Guide

 In general sizes less than 17" are for junior riders or small adults, 17" and 17.5" being the most popular sizes, with 18" popular with the larger rider.

 See below for more information on the latest saddle trees available.

 See the diagram below: For how to measure for saddle width

 More saddle fitting information

 When choosing a saddle you will need to determine the seat size to suit you but also your horse.
 Consider the length of your horse's back because this also affects the optimum size of saddle for your horse.
 If the saddle is too long the rear of the saddle may put pressure on the horse's loins, which not only causes discomfort but can inhibit movement and even cause damage to the horse's back.
-Care must be especially taken with some Spanish horses as this breed tends to be shorter in the back than many other breeds (not a 'fault', probably an advantage if your pursuit is Alta Escuela and other collected disciplines).
+Care must be especially taken with some Spanish horses as this breed tends to be shorter in the back than many other breeds (not a 'fault' but actually an advantage if your pursuit is advanced dressage, Alta Escuela and other collected disciplines).
 In our webshop we have indicated the length of the saddle over the horse's back for many of the saddles.

 Balance is important, i.e. you should be able to comfortably sit centrally in the saddle (lowest point of the seat on some saddles).
 If you are forced, or find you can only sit comfortably, to the back of the saddle then you could transfer too much weight towards the horse's loins and you could cause the horse back problems.

 The saddle must vertically clear the horse's wither, when the rider is sitting on the saddle.
 As a guide there should be a minimum of about 3.5cm (about 1.5" or 2 fingers' width) clearance.
 The saddle must also clear the horse's spine and sit with an equal bearing surface at the front and rear.
 Zaldi make most of their saddles with a central 'canal' approximately 7cm (2.75") wide to clear the horse's spine.